What is Due Diligence in Real Estate?

 During the due diligence time, buyers must find out of there are any issues with the property.
 It’s valuable for everyone from first-time homebuyers to seasoned real estate investors.
 On the contract, there will be a limited time to hire a home inspector and other specialized inspectors.
 If these pros identify flaws, your realtor can address them and negotiate repairs or enable you to back out without penalties.

-For example, if the house was built before 1978, there is a strong chance that it can have lead-based paint.
+For example, if the house was built before 1978, there is a strong chance that it can have lead-based paint .
 Inspecting for hazards like this can help a buyer negotiate repairs or a reduction in the purchase price.
 During this time, the title company also does a title search to find any liens or debts associated with the property.
 Buyers can also learn if there are any issues with zoning, covenants, and potential barriers to getting homeowner’s insurance.

 Sellers also need to ensure that the house is clear to close without legal issues.
 They must order resale documents if the home is in a homeowner’s association and make it available for inspection.
 Needless to say, a seller’s due diligence checklist is shorter than the buyer’s.
 Much of the burden is on the buyer and the buyer’s agent.

-It’s vital to check the physical condition of the property so that you’re not stuck with a purchase you regret.
+In the home buying process, it’s vital to check the physical condition of the property so that you’re not stuck with a purchase you regret.
 This time frame is more than enough for you to acquire proper title insurance, conduct a series of inspections, find a suitable home insurance company, and investigate the property thoroughly.

 Why do buyers need due diligence?